azat-co/practicalnode/chapter4/chapter4.md

 console.log(htmlString)
 ```

-So far we just outputted some pre-programmed code which is not modifiable by the application.
+So far, we've just outputted some pre-programmed code that is not modifiable by the application.
 This is static and not much fun.
-Most of the times we want to have some dynamism in the form of the variables which will allow the application itself to modify the output, i.e., HTML.
+Most of the time we want to have some dynamism in the form of variables that will allow the application itself to modify the output, that is HTML.

 ## Variables/Locals

-Data that are passed to the Pug template are called *locals*.
-To output the value of a variable, use `=`.
-See the following examples.
+Pug, Express and Node developers call the data that is passed to the Pug template *local*.
+This data is available within the template as a regular Node variable.
+To output the value of a local/variable, use `=`.
+Let's look at some examples to make the lesson stick.

-This Pug code print values of variables `title` and `body` using the equal `=` symbol:
+This Pug code prints values of variables `title` and `body` using the equal `=` symbol:

 ```pug
 h1= title
 p= body
 ```

 The variables `title` and `body` are called locals.
 They are the data to supply to the Pug template to generate HTML.
-The data comes in a form of an object which properties *must* be the names of the variables, i.e., `title` and `body`:
+The data comes in the form of an object.
+It must have properties and the properties *must* be the same as the names of the locals that you want to use, i.e., `title` and `body`:

 ```js
 {